sa7sa7/ChatBot-witch-Seq2Seq-Neural-Network/README.md

 ### In this work, I managed to implement a Chatbot with a sequence to sequence network and attention.
 # Some notes:
 ### • You'll need to download a file that contains a pre-trained Embedding layer from this link: http://fauconnier.github.io/#about.
 It's the highlited file in the image below.
 Keep the file in the root directory.
+### • This is my personal Work & Interpretations, so it could contain some mistakes.
+Feel free to Contact me if you find some errors.
 <table border="0">
   <tr>
     <td>